SECTION 1. The General Laws as appearing in the 2014 Official Edition are hereby amended by inserting after chapter 22E the following new chapter:

 (2) “Law enforcement entity” means any state, municipal, college or university law enforcement officer or state, municipal, college or university police department or a police officer acting on behalf of such state, municipal, college or university police department.

-(3) “Receipt” means a contemporaneous record of any traffic stop, to be provided to the subject of the stop.
+(3) “Receipt” means a contemporaneous record of any traffic or pedestrian stop, to be provided to the subject of the stop.
 A receipt shall at a minimum include the following data: the reason for the stop; the date, time, and duration of the encounter; the street address or approximate location of the encounter; and the name and badge number of the officer initiating the stop.
 The receipt shall also include information about how to register commendations or complaints regarding the encounter.

 (4) “Driver” means an operator of a motor vehicle, motorized bicycle, or motorized scooter under this chapter, or a bicycle, scooter, or other vehicle traveling on a way.